srilakshmikanthanp/clipbirdesk/README.md

 To Install Clipbird on your system, you can either download the installer from the release or build it from the source.
 The following steps will guide you through the installation process.

+### Installing Clipbird on an Android Platform

+Follow thw instructions on the [clipbirdroid](https://github.com/srilakshmikanthanp/clipbirdroid) repository to install Clipbird on your Windows system.

 ### Installing Clipbird on a Windows Platform

 In the following steps, we will see how to install clipbird in the Windows platform.